ndrewh/nsjail-shm-dos/README.md

-This demonstrates how a process running in nsjail with *strict* cgroup-based memory limits can cause processes outside the jail to be OOMed.
+This demonstrates how a process running in nsjail with *strict* cgroup-based memory limits can cause processes outside the jail to be killed by the OOM-killer.
 This exploit uses the SysV shared memory mechanism (shmget, shmat, etc.), which does not require any unusual mappings or options passed to nsjail.

-The details of our configuration are below:
+The important parts of our configuration are below (see jail.cfg):

 ```
 mode: LISTEN